Avenues to Compromise

 Protecting Domain Controllers

 Domain controllers should be treated as critical infrastructure components, secured more stringently and configured more rigidly than file, print, and application servers.
-Domain controllers should not run any software that is not required for the domain controller to function or doesn't protect the domain controller against attacks.
-Domain controllers should not be permitted to access the Internet, and security settings should be configured and enforced by Group Policy Objects (GPOs).
+Domain controllers shouldn't run any software that isn't required for the domain controller to function or doesn't protect the domain controller against attacks.
+Domain controllers shouldn't be permitted to access the Internet, and security settings should be configured and enforced by Group Policy Objects (GPOs).
 Detailed recommendations for the secure installation, configuration, and management of domain controllers are provided in Securing Domain Controllers Against Attack.

 Within the Operating System